rmoliva/ockham/README.md

 There is not much difference from the simple example, because this promises are not doing anything.
 But you can implement whatever you need inside the promise.
 With this approach you can do the following inside the transition promise:
 * Throw an error and no transition would take place.
-* Do a conditional transition an resolve to a diferent state.
+* Do a conditional transition an resolve to a different state.
 * Guard the transition and prevent it to go to the final state.

 For example, we can define the 'turn_on' transition this way: